haiquangtran/Exam-Notes/AZURE-WEBSERVICES.md

       - T4 text template files can be often identified by the .tt extension.
       - T4 is the templating and code generation engine that Entity Framework uses to generate code so you don't have to manage it yourself.
       - These are generated based from the conceptual model in the .edmx file.
+  - **Entity Data Model Designer**
+    - When you have EDMX Designer open, View -> Other Windows -> Entity Data Model Browser.
+This is useful as your .edmx begins to cover a large number of tables and you have difficulty locating a particular one.
+    - Inheritance and Complex type options can be done in the .edmx file.
+    - **Table per Hierarchy (TPH)**
+      - Is the default mapping strategy.
+      - It creates a single table for all objects in an inheritance hierarchy, and it simply has nullable columns for fields that aren't common across all types.
+It also adds a Disciminator column so EF can keep track of the type of each individual record.  - This strategy is often the best balance of tradeoffs available because it provides the best performance.
+        - The primary disadvantage is that your data is slightly denormalized.
+    - **Table per Type (TPT)**
+      - Alternative strategy
+      - Creates a table for your base type that has all common fields in it, a table for each child type that stores the additional fields, as well as an ID to the base type's record that stores the common fields.
+The multiple inheriting types' tables are linked to one another via a foreign key that has a shared primary key value.
+In this case, EF has to perform a join across multiple tables.
+        - The primary disadvantage is that your performance suffers.
+    - **Table per Concrete Type (TPC) and Mixed Inheritance**
+      - These are the other options.
+These are not usually the most practical choice because of the limited tooling support for them.
+      - **Currently not supported in the EDM Designer, although the EF runtime does support them**
+    - **Complex Type**
+      - A complex type is a logical designation for a common group of fields on multiple entities.
+Used for reusability, as it allows you to use repeated groups of fields (e.g. a date range).
+    - **Stored Procedure Mapping**
+      - based on the STored Procedures defined in the database.
+It enables you to specify an Update, and Delete function.
+SElect queries are already handled by the langauge semantics of LINQ.
+    - **ObjectContext vs DbContext**
+      - Olders versions of EF did not have DbContext but had ObjectContext.
+      - Modern versions still support the ObjectContext object, and you can even consume modern EF in much the same way as the older versions.
+      - If you want to work in an ObjectContext scenario, you have 3 primary options:
+        - Legacy approach
+          - Follow similar steps using VS 2008 or 2010 to create an .edmx file and its corresponding ObjectContext and entities
+        - Downgrading your entities
+          - Take the .edmx file that was generated, open the properties window, and set focus in the Design'ers canvas.
+          - Change the Code Generation Strategy from None to default in the Properties window.
+          - Delete the two .tt files listed as children to your .edmx file in the Solution explorer window
+        - Hybrid Approach
+          - Get the ObjectContext (via a nonobvious approach) from the DbContext and work with the ObjectContext directly.
+Note that even with modern versions of EF, in some rare and advanced scenarios this is still required.
 - **WCF Data Services**